akhilub/DSA-Coding-Patterns/BinaryTree/Traversal_Algorithms.md

 ```
 - The BFS or Level-By-Level of above tree is: 1,2,3,4,5,6

-- Just Another way of implementation Using a stack or basically a list
+- Just Another way of implementation Using a stack/basically a list
 ```
 def bfs(root):
     if root is None: